How Alternative Future Estates Work

 Why This Matters for Property Planning

 Life is unpredictable.
-The person you intend to receive property years from now may pass away, become disqualified, or disclaim the interest before it vests.
-Without an alternative lined up, the property could end up somewhere you never intended, potentially passing through intestate succession or reverting to another party.
+The person you intend to receive property years from now may pass away.
+They may become disqualified or disclaim the interest before it vests.
+Without an alternative lined up, the property could end up somewhere you never intended.
+It might pass through intestate succession or revert to another party.